 10. Rice Krispies: You’d think a product made from rice would be gluten-free, but Kellogg’s Rice Krispies are treated with “malt flavor.”
 Malt comes from barley.
 Forget those darn Rice Krispies for good and support boutique brands like Nature’s Path Crispy Rice Cereal*, Erewhon brown rice cereal*, or Enjoy Life’s Crunchy Rice cereal*.
 I also enjoy eating Crunchy Flax by Enjoy Life* and don’t miss Rice Krispies at all!

-While you’re here, download my FREE cheat sheet titled, “100 Alternative Names for Gluten.”
-It also includes a list of GF alcohols that are safe for you to drink too.
+While you’re here, download my FREE cheat sheet titled, 100 Alternative Names for Gluten.